matthieugrieger/mumbledj/README.md

 All parameters are optional, the example above shows the default values for each field.

 ## COMMANDS
 These are all of the chat commands currently supported by MumbleDJ.
-All command names and command prefixes may be changed in `mumbledj.gcfg`.
+All command names and command prefixes may be changed in `~/.mumbledj/config/mumbledj.gcfg`.

 Command | Description | Arguments | Admin | Example
 --------|-------------|-----------|-------|--------